Skip to main content

 20 mentions Positive Neutral Negative

-The music in the game is described as calming and soothing, enhancing the tranquil atmosphere of the walking simulator.
+The music in the game is described as calming and soothing, creating a tranquil atmosphere that enhances the walking simulator experience.
 However, it features only one repetitive track throughout the entire playthrough, which can become monotonous over time.
-While many players appreciate the relaxing quality of the music, the lack of audio controls to turn it off has been noted as a downside.
+While many players appreciate the relaxing quality of the music, the lack of audio controls to turn it off has been noted as a drawback.

 • “Calming music walking simulator with tranquil backgrounds.”